State Farm Arena: Other events

 The arena hosted the 2004 US Figure Skating Championships.

-Every year in January, the State Farm Arena hosts one of the largest Christian college aged conferences: Passion Conference.
+Every few years, in early January, the State Farm Arena hosts one of the largest Christian college aged conferences: Passion Conference, when Mercedes-Benz Stadium is unavailable; the Passion 2025 Conference will be held at the State Farm Arena.
 The conference typically takes place over the first weekend in the new year and features big names in the Christian world such as Louie Gigilio, Chris Tomlin, Matt Redman, Kristian Stanfill, John Piper, rap artist Lecrae and many more.
 The conference is typically sold out.

+The arena served as the venue for the semifinals of the 2022 League of Legends World Championship.
+The semifinals saw South Korean teams T1 and DRX progress to the finals, held at the Chase Center in San Francisco.
+DRX would eventually win the finals and become the 2022 League of Legends World Champions.